-No matter if your child sits on your lap and listens to you read or digs in to novels on their own, there are books to teach them more about African American history.?
-The librarians at Denver Public Library compiled this list of books to share with your children.
+No matter if your child sits on your lap and listens to you read or digs in to novels on their own, there are books to teach them about African American history and culture.
+Here’s a list of books from the librarians at Denver Public Library to share with your child.

 Let’s Clap, Jump, Sing & Shout; Dance, Spin & Turn It Out!: Games, Songs, and Stories from an African American Childhood by Patricia McKissack, illustrated by Brian Pinkney